Can I Have Different Passwords for YouTube and Gmail?

 Adding another account in Google

 One of the items listed is “Add another account.”
-Click that and you’ll open a new browser on the other account. (“Add” kind of implies you’re creating a new account, but in reality you’re “adding” it to your set of accounts open in browser tabs.)
+Click that, and a new browser tab opens on the other account. (“Add” kind of implies you’re creating a new account, but really you’re “adding” it to your set of accounts open in browser tabs.)

 This technique works in most Google services.
-If you’re at YouTube signed in as account “A”, you can “Add another account” to switch to your (existing) account “B”.
-If you’re looking at Gmail in account “B” you can open Gmail in account “C”, and so on.
+If you’re using account A to access YouTube, you can “Add another account” to switch to account B, which you use for email.

-It’s a very handy approach to managing multiple accounts, and will indeed let you keep your Gmail and YouTube separate.
-The only “catch” is that you’ll have two of each.
+It’s a handy approach to managing multiple accounts and allows you to keep your Gmail and YouTube accounts separate.
+The only catch is that you’ll have two of each.

 Do this